Introduction to Herb Magic and Commonly used Magical Terms

 I have put together this glossary of terms that are commonly used in herb magic and in some cases, paganism in general.
 This is by no means comprehensive but I hope it can be a useful starting point for those new to herb magic or who wish to have a simple guide as they learnt to work with this multifaceted and effective form of magic.

 Adept - Someone who is highly skilled or regarded as an expert.
 In magic this refers to a person who has studied and mastered a magical system, while continuing to further their knowledge.

-Akashic Records – The Akashic records are a compendium of every human event, thought, word, emotion and intent that has occurred or will occur in the future.
+Akashic Records – The Akashic records are believed to be a compendium of every human event, thought, word, emotion and intent that has occurred or will occur in the future.
 They are believed to be encoded in the non-physical plane known as the etheric plane.
-A person who studies and gains access to these has the ability to learn otherwise unobtainable information about the past, present and future.
+Anyone who studies and gains access to the Akashic records is thought to have the ability to learn information about the past, present and future that is otherwise unobtainable.

-Amulet - An object that is worn to protect a person or drawn a specific energy, such as luck towards them.
+Amulet - An object that is worn to protect a person or draw a specific energy, such as luck towards them.
 Amulets are often worn as jewellery but may also be placed in a specified location depending on its purpose.
-For example protection amulets are often placed near the main entrance to a house or other building.
+For example, protection amulets are often placed near the main entrance to a house or building.

 Anaphrodisiac – This term refers to any herb that cools passion.